Multiwavelength Radio Observations of Two Repeating Fast Radio Burst Sources: FRB 121102 and FRB 180916.J0158+65: Radio Observations

 \section{Radio Observations}

 As part of a long-term radio monitoring program of repeating FRBs with the radio telescopes comprising NASA's DSN~\citep{Pearlman+2019a}, we carried out high frequency observations of two repeating FRB sources, FRB~121102 and FRB~180916.J0158+65, using two of the DSN's large 70-m radio telescopes (DSS-63 and DSS-14).
 DSS-63 is located at the Madrid Deep Space Communications Complex~(MDSCC) in Robledo, Spain, and DSS-14 is located at the Goldstone Deep Space Communications Complex~(GDSCC) in Goldstone, California.
 Radio observations of FRB~121102 were performed between 2019~September~19 (MJD~58745) and 2020~February~11 (MJD~58890) using DSS-63.
 Roughly $\sim$2 weeks prior to the start of these observations, we detected 6~bursts from FRB~121102 in the 2.25\,GHz frequency band on 2019~September~6 (MJD~58732) during simultaneous 2.25 and 8.36\,GHz observations with the DSN's 70-m radio telescope (DSS-43), located at the Canberra Deep Space Communications Complex~(CDSCC) in Tidbinbilla, Australia~\citep{Majid+2020}.
 We used both DSS-63 and DSS-14 to observe FRB~180916.J0158+65 between 2019~September~19 (MJD~58745) and 2020~May~14 (MJD~58983).
+The observations of FRB~121102 and FRB~180916.J0158+65 were performed using the positions provided in~\citet{Marcote+2017} and~\citet{Marcote+2020}, respectively.

 During each radio observation of FRB~121102 and FRB~180916.J0158+65 with DSS-63, we used the telescope's cryogenically cooled dual circular polarization receivers to simultaneously record $S$-band and $X$-band data at center frequencies of 2.3 and 8.4\,GHz, respectively, except during some observations where only one circular polarization channel was available at $S$-band.
 The system's ultra-wideband pulsar backend allowed us to simultaneously receive and save channelized power spectral densities across both frequency bands with a frequency resolution of 0.464\,MHz and time resolutions ranging between 0.28 and 2.21\,ms. The $S$-band system has a bandwidth of roughly 120\,MHz, and the $X$-band system has a bandwidth of approximately 400\,MHz.
 The start time, exposure time, center frequency, recorded bandwidth, number of recorded polarizations, and time resolution of each radio observation are provided in Tables~\ref{Table:Table1} and~\ref{Table:Table2}.
 In addition, the very long baseline interferometry~(VLBI) baseband recorder at the MDSCC was used to simultaneously record data at $S$-band and $X$-band during most observations, which allowed us to search for bursts using high time resolution data.
 A detailed analysis of the baseband data will be presented in an upcoming publication.